 Coronaviruses are a large family of viruses which may cause illness in animals or humans.

-The most recently discovered coronavirus, called SAR-CoV-2, causes the disease COVID-19.
-Lots of people are concerned about the spreading infection of COVID-19 becoming widespread and the impact it will have on the community.
+The most recently discovered coronavirus causes coronavirus disease COVID-19.

+Lots of people are concerned about the spreading infection of covid-19 becoming widespread and the impact it will have on the community.

-COVID-19 - the facts for children
+Covid-19 - the facts for children

-So far, COVID-19 has not been found in many people in the Australian community, but that is likely to change and become more common.
+So far, covid-19 has not been found in many people in the Australian community, but that is likely to change and become more common.